Sony RX10 III versus Panasonic G85

 - More modern: Was introduced somewhat (5 months) more recently.

-If the number of relative strengths (bullet points above) is taken as a guide, the match-up finishes in a tie (8 points each).
+If the number of relative strengths (bullet points above) is taken as a guide, the RX10 III comes out slightly ahead of the G85 (8 : 7 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points.

 In any case, while the comparison of the spec-sheets of cameras can offer a general idea of their imaging potential, it remains partial and cannot reveal, for example, the handling experience and imaging performance when actually working with the RX10 III or the G85.
 At times, user reviews, such as those published at amazon, address these issues in a useful manner, but such feedback is on many occasions incomplete, inconsistent, and unreliable.
 This is why expert reviews are important.
 The adjacent table relays the overall verdicts of several of the most popular camera review sites.
 The detailed reviews can be accessed, respectively, on the websites of cameralabs.com, dpreview.com, ephotozine.com, imaging-resource.com, and photographyblog.com.